The Setup tab is where you define your company.

 Step 3: Set Your Goals

 The Goals tab helps you know if your staff is using iPoint as you expect.
 Go through each of the goals and estimate how many of each item your team will complete each week.
-This is a company-wide goal, so make sure you take into account all your team when setting these goals.
+This is a company-wide goal, so make sure you consider all your team when setting these goals.

 Don’t worry!
-These goals can be modified later on, so you aren’t setting an immovable law!
+You can modify these goals later on so you aren’t setting an immovable law!

 Here is a description of each of the goals you are setting: